TriangleDevsSlack/policies/README.md

 [Admins Group Email](mailto:trianglerb-organizers@googlegroups.com)

 These people are labeled as "Admins" on this slack.
-They are a combination of organizers and influencers in the NC Triangle area as well as individuals that help us enforce or [Code of Conduct](code-of-conduct)
+They are a combination of organizers and influencers in the NC Triangle area as well as individuals that help us enforce or [Code of Conduct][conduct]

 * [Brandon Mathis](https://triangledevs.slack.com/messages/@brandonmathis/)
 * [TJ Stankus](https://triangledevs.slack.com/messages/@tjstankus/)